CommandAPI/BytecodeAnalyser/README.md

-BytecodeAnalyser is a tool made for use in the [CommandAPI's](https://github.com/CommandAPI/CommandAPI) GitHub Actions to compare the bytecode to make sure that the [commandapi-bukkit-nms-common](https://github.com/CommandAPI/CommandAPI/tree/5a3434a90f0608be7d9d009c490fd8ffaf5a3a0c/commandapi-platforms/commandapi-bukkit/commandapi-bukkit-nms/commandapi-bukkit-nms-common) module is compatible with all version the CommandAPI supports.
+BytecodeAnalyser is a tool made for use in the [CommandAPI's](https://github.com/CommandAPI/CommandAPI) GitHub Actions to compare the bytecode to make sure that the [commandapi-bukkit-nms-common](https://github.com/CommandAPI/CommandAPI/tree/5a3434a90f0608be7d9d009c490fd8ffaf5a3a0c/commandapi-platforms/commandapi-bukkit/commandapi-bukkit-nms/commandapi-bukkit-nms-common) module is compatible with all versions the CommandAPI supports.

 ## Running BytecodeAnalyser locally